-There’s a short video clip at the bottom of this page.
-Firstly, here are a few tracks, mostly recorded live at recent gigs.
-The first three have Antonella calling the dances, to give an idea of what a Fezziwig ceilidh is like.
+There are two video clips at the bottom of this page.
+First, here are a few audio tracks, mostly recorded live at gigs.
+The first two have Antonella calling the dances, to give an idea of what a Fezziwig ceilidh is like.
 The first tune here was written by Ruth after a particularly wet garden-party in August 2015, when a very puzzled-looking frog came and sat just in front of the band as we played in a leaky gazebo.
 It’s called The Soggy Frog, and the dance, appropriately, is the MOSELEY BOG:-

 And here’s the YIDDISH DANCE, for which we play Bay Mir Bistu Sheyn.
-It gets faster and faster and usually provides an exiting climax to the evening:-
+It gets faster and faster and often provides an exiting climax to the evening:-

 Next, a live recording of Galopede and Speed The Plough:-